StickyFloors/osim/UseCases/PractionerPlaybooks/sFractal/README.md

 ### 1.8 Extraction of Risk Information
 blah overview\

-note this may be derived info from other extracted information (ie output of Category 3 analysis) or it may be 'extracted' directly from risk data (eg data supplied to/from GRC systems eg about the company producing the software).
+Note: this may be derived info from other extracted information (ie output of Category 3 analysis) or it may be 'extracted' directly from risk data (eg data supplied to/from GRC systems eg about the company producing the software).

 [Use Case 1.8 Extraction of Risk Information](./uc01.08-extract_risk.md)